minprog/project/flask/books/books.md

 Set the environment variable `DATABASE_URL` to be the URI of your database.
 Here's how to that:

+### Windows

+* Click on Start.
+* Search for "Environment Variables" or "Omgevingsvariabelen" and select “Edit the system environment variables”.
+* Click on the button "Environment Variables…"
+* In the “System Variables” section, add a new row:
+    * The variable should be DATABASE_URL
+    * Its value: postgresql://postgres:<PASSWORD>@localhost/books
+         * Be sure to replace `<PASSWORD>` with your actual postgres password.
+* Close all dialogs by selecting “OK”.
+* Now close and re-open any terminals.

+### Mac

     export DATABASE_URL="postgresql://localhost/books"

 Run `flask run --debug` to start up your Flask application.